bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

 **2. MinHeapfiy for a given index:**
-            **Initution**: For a minHeap following all properties of a min Heap there exist a index for which this minHeap is voilating the minHeap property fix this.
+            **Intuition**: For a minHeap following all properties of a min Heap there exist a index for which this minHeap is violating the minHeap property fix this.
             Ex:                        4
-                                 2           3              voilated for index 0, i,e 4.
+                                 2           3              violated for index 0, i,e 4.

             **Algo:**